-In order to develop a faceted classification, one examines the literature of the subject to identify its concepts and terms, establishing their features and facets.
+In order to elaborate a faceted classification, one examines the literature of the subject to identify its concepts and terms, establishing their features and facets.
 After collecting and defining the terminology of the subject, the terms are analysed and distributed in facets.
 As it has already been defined, a facet is the collection of terms that have the same relationship with the global subject. reflecting the application of a basic principle of division.
-The facets obtained are inherent within the subject; and, within each facet, the terms which are part of them are susceptible to new groupings by the application of other divisional characteristics, generating the subfacets.
-The terms, in the subfacets, are mutually exclusive, i.e., they must not overlap one another in the formation of compound subjects.
-When the facets and subfacets are established, it is important to determine the order in which they are presented in the classification system.
-Then, we sort all the elements in order of filing, which enables one to place the general subject before the specific one.
+The facets obtained are inherent to the subject, and, within each facet, the terms which are part of them are susceptible to new groupings by the application of other divisional characteristics, generating the subfacets.
+The terms, in the subfacets, are mutually exclusive, i. e., they must not overlap one another in the formation of compound subjects.
+When the facets and subfacets are established, it is important to determine the order of mentioning in which they are presented in the classification system.
+Then, we sort all the elements in order of filing, what enables one to place the general subject before the specific one.
 After these phases, the system is ready to receive a notation, which must be flexible to make possible the inclusion of new classes.
 Finally, we compile an index with all the terms and their respective notations (Piedade, 1983, p.
 80, Barbosa, 1972, p.76).

-In order to check the applicability of the facet analysis in conceptual modeling for hypertext management of documents, we have chosen a doctoral thesis of the Graduate Program in Information Science (Information Science College of UFMG).
-The choice of the thesis as sampling for the conversion of a linear text into a non linear one occurred according to the following criteria: (1) the fact that theses and dissertations are written linearly; (2) the difficulty of the content author to work directly and simultaneously with the technology author; (3) the impossibility of writing theses in both linear and non-linear ways; and, finally, (4) the possibility of application of this model in the BTDECI - UFMG (Biblioteca de Teses e Dissertações do Programa de Pós-Graduação em Ciência da Informação da UFMG - Thesis and Dissertation Library of the Graduate Program in Information Science of UFMG).
+In order to check the applicability of the facet analysis in conceptual modeling for hypertext management of documents, we have chosen a doctoship thesis of the program of Post Graduation in Information Science (Information Science College of UFMG).
+The choice of the thesis as sampling for the conversion of a linear text into a non linear one occurred according to the following criteria: (1) the fact that theses and dissertations are linearly written; (2) the thematic author's difficulty to work directly and at the same time with the technology author; (3) the impossibility of theses to be written simultaneously in linear and non-linear ways; and, finally, (4) the possibility of application of this model in the BTDECI - UFMG (Biblioteca de Teses e Dissertações do Programa de Pós-Graduação em Ciência da Informação da UFMG - Thesis and Dissertation Library of the Program of Post Graduation in Information Science of UFMG).

-3. The application of facet analysis in the conceptual structure of the hypertextual prototype map - MHTX
+2.1.
+The application of facet analysis in the conceptual structure of the hypertextual prototype map - MHTX